zihehuang/walrus/docs/book/usage/setup.md

   # configuration file.
   active_address: 0x...

-# The following parameters can be used to tune the networking behavior of the client.
-There is no
-# risk in playing around with these values.
-In the worst case, you may not be able to store/read
-# blob due to timeouts or other networking errors.
-{{ #include ../setup/client_config_example.yaml:8: }}
+# [...]
 ```

+There are some additional parameters that can be used to tune the networking behavior of the client,
+see the [full example client configuration](../setup/client_config_example.yaml).
+If you experience
+excessively slow uploads, it may be worth experimenting with these values.
+There is no risk in
+playing around with these values; in the worst case, you may not be able to store/read blob due to
+timeouts or other networking errors.